 And I will place on his shoulder the key of the house of David; he shall open, and none shall shut; and he shall shut, and none shall open.
 And I will fasten him like a peg in a sure place, and he will become a throne of honor to his father’s house.

 The similarities in the Old Testament passage are striking.
 In both passages, a person within the Davidic Kingdom is given keys that come with the authority to open and shut or bind and loose.5

 4. What is the position and what is its purpose?

-The position is called Vicar and is the person who governs in the king’s stead when the king is away.
+Reading Isaiah 22 and Matthew 16 together, the position or office given to St. Peter appears to be one of a steward or vicar.
+The vicar is the person who governs in the king’s stead when the king is away.
 He does not have the authority to change the teachings of the king, but he does have the authority to enforce and clarify them.
 In King David’s time, this person would rule when David was off to war or some other errand.
 In our age, the Vicar of Christ, aka the Office of the Papacy, governs the Church according to Christ’s teachings until Christ the King returns for his Kingdom.
 Notice David’s Vicar has one key to open and close the earthly kingdom, but Christ’s Vicar has two keys: one for heaven and one for earth.

 5. What does the Catechism of the Catholic Church say about St. Peter and the Papacy?

 882. “The Pope, Bishop of Rome and Peter’s successor, ‘is the perpetual and visible source and foundation of the unity both of the bishops and of the whole company of the faithful.’
 ‘For the Roman Pontiff, by reason of his office as Vicar of Christ, and as pastor of the entire Church has full, supreme, and universal power over the whole Church, a power which he can always exercise unhindered.'”

 6. Is there a distinction between Petros and Petra?